anolson/dotfiles/README.md

 ```sh
 $ ./sublime/install.sh
 ```
-Package Control will install all the packages listed above.
+Package Control will install all the configured packages.